rmurnane94/Demultiplex/Assignment-the-first/pseudocode.md

-This algorithm now has to go through and pull out the index pairs that are matched up, the index pairs that are not matched up, and the index pairs where one or both are unknown/low quality (aren't in known indexes, or are below our quality score cutoff)
+This algorithm now has to go through and pull out the index pairs that are matched up, the index pairs that are not matched up, and the index pairs where one or both are unknown/low quality (aren't in known indexes, or are below our quality score cutoff).
+The information for the reads is split between the 4 files.
+Once the algorithm figures out the situation with the index pairs, the algorithm must add records appropriately to separate output files.
+There also should be a file with some output stats such as counts of the different types of index pairs etc.

 This means also have to determine a quality score cutoff.
 TBD